• Image field 45

 Contact Community Services offers a range of community-based support programs, including TeleCare (telephone reassurance), the Contact Warmline (supportive listening), and community outreach and training initiatives.

-Interns in this role gain hands-on experience providing compassionate, phone-based support while also learning how community-based mental health services operate.
+Interns in this role gain hands-on experience providing compassionate, phone-based support while learning how community-based mental health services operate.
 Primary responsibilities include making outbound TeleCare calls and, as appropriate, supporting Warmline services and outreach efforts.

-Contact Warmline offers supportive listening and connection for individuals seeking non-crisis emotional support.
+The Contact Warmline offers supportive listening and connection for individuals seeking non-crisis emotional support.

 Why Intern at Contact?